withastro/docs/src/pages/en/core-concepts/framework-components.md

 ### Available Hydration Directives

 There are serveral hydration directives available for UI framework components, such as `client:load`, `client:idle`, and more!

-View the full list of hydration directives, and their usage on the [Directives Reference](/en/reference/directives-reference#ui-framework-component-directives) page.
+📚 See our [directives reference](/en/reference/directives-reference#ui-framework-components) page for the full list of hydration directives, and their usage.

 ## Mixing Frameworks